-Mine pump rely In order to implement the requirement, one may rely on a number of properties of the environment.
-We'll assume that the implementation will be operating within a particular time band, but the properties we rely on can be adapted to a range of possible choices of time bands.
-Assume the accuracy of the methane level within the band is Acc_meth.
-This represents the maximum amount the methane level can vary over a period of size the precision of the time band.
-Hence for any trace of the system and any value Z where $x \pm acc$ is the set of values $\{v|x - acc \le v \le x + acc\}$.
-Note that this trace predicate is implicitly using the precision, ρ , of the time band to split up the interval into subintervals of size no more than ρ , and the predicate has to hold on each of these.
-From (27) one can deduce
+Mine pump rely.
+In order to implement the requirement, one may rely on a number of properties of the environment.
+We'll assume that the implementation will be operating within a particular time band, but the properties we rely on are valid over a range of possible choices of time bands.
+Assume the accuracy of the methane level within the band is Acc\meth.
+Recall that this is the maximum amount the methane level can vary over a period of size the precision of the time band.
+Hence for any nondeterministic state of the system and any value Z from which we can deduce

-$$(\bigcirc(methane = Z) \Rightarrow \circledast(methane \in Z \pm Acc_meth)) \text{ during } Operation$$ (27)
+$$\odot(methane = Z) \Rightarrow \circledast(methane \in Z \pm Acc\meth)$$ (15)